Lucsantosg/CloudLogAnalysis/how-to/manage-logs/config_log_collection_cli.md

     For more information, see [How do I log in to the {{site.data.keyword.Bluemix_notm}}](/docs/services/CloudLogAnalysis/qa/cli_qa.html#login).

-2. Get the list of supported comnmands and identify the one that you need.
+2. Get the list of supported commands and identify the one that you need.
 Run the command:

     ```
     bx cf logging help